Nishant-Joshi-Bose/Product-Docker/test/ProductController/README.md

 pip install dist/CastleTestUtils-0.1.8.tar.gz
 ```

 2. To test if a specific CastleTestUtils script is working properly, run this in the virtual environment.
-(Change device ID)
+(Change device-id, email, and password to match your own device)
 ```
-pytest -sv tests/test_target_frontdoor.py --device 8857f8d
+pytest -sv AudioSettings/test_audio_settings.py --device-id 8857f8d --network-iface eth0 --target device --email jacqueline_lagasse@bose.com --password mypassword
 ```

-3. To all CastleTestUtils scripts, run this in the virtual environment.
-(Change device ID)
+3. To check all of the CastleTestUtils scripts, run this in the virtual environment.
+(Change device-id)
 ```
 make test device=8857f8d inf=eth0
 ```